-Many of our older PDFs and Word documents don’t meet accessibility standards - for example, they may not be structured so they’re accessible to a screen reader.
+Many of our older PDFs and Word documents do not meet accessibility standards.
+For example, some are not structured so they are accessible to a screen reader.

 What we’re doing to improve accessibility

-We are continually working to make improvements to this website and plan to start doing real user testing in the future.
+We will be working to make improvements to this website soon.

 The galleries functionality is being rebuilt to address the issues with links without text alternatives and duplicate IDs.
 Fixes are being developed and tested.
 These fixes are expected to be in place by September 2022.